michal-h21/lettersmith/README.md

 * `lettersmith-local` local server that watches files using `lettersmith-watch` and serves up the results.
 * `lettersmith-excerpt` create from first sentence or title.
 * `lettersmith-hash` calc hash of file contents http://keplerproject.org/md5/
-* `lettersmith-date` calc nice dates from date field or file changed date.
-Maybe this should be part of core?
   * http://stackoverflow.com/questions/23486318
   * http://lua-users.org/wiki/DateAndTime
   * http://lua-users.org/wiki/DateFormattingFunctions